The excellent MacBook Air M2 just hit its lowest price ever | CNN Underscored

 The MacBook Air M2 is the best laptop you can buy.
 Period.
 It also just hit its lowest price ever, making this superb notebook even more of a no-brainer.

-The MacBook Air M2's superb performance and design makes it our top laptop pick, and it's an especially great deal at this lowest-ever price.
+The MacBook Air M2's superb performance and design make it our top laptop pick, and it's an especially great deal at this lowest-ever price.

 One of the MacBook Air M2’s few drawbacks is the relatively puny 256GB of storage on the starting model, so you may want to upgrade to the 512GB version (which itself is 10% off at $1,349).
 Meanwhile, folks on a budget can pick up the still-excellent MacBook Air M1 for its lowest price of $799.
 But for everyone else, this cheaper-than-ever MacBook Air M2 makes for a great last-minute splurge gift for the techie in your life — or just a nice treat for yourself.